BV-BRC/BV-BRC-Docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.md

     * **Potentially Problematic Roles**:  The number of roles that failed the consistency or completeness/contamination checks.
 Clicking on the numbers in this column takes you to the bin’s detail report, which includes a list of the roles in question.
     * **Good PheS**:  A Yes, or “Y” here indicates that the bin contains a single PheS protein of reasonable size, otherwise it is left blank.
 Because the PheS is used to identify the reference genomes of the bin, a questionable PheS protein is considered a serious problem with the bin.
     * **A yellow cell** indicates a score that is problematic for the quality of the bin.
 ![Figure 53](./images/Picture53.png "Figure 53")

+5. Each bin occupies a single row in its respective table.
+The first, second, and last columns are hyperlinked.
+The links in the first and last column  allow you to view the detail report on the bin.
 ![Figure 54](./images/Picture54.png "Figure 54")

+6. Clicking on that link will go to the Genome Report for this bin.
+Details on the Genome Report will be provided below.
 ![Figure 55](./images/Picture55.png "Figure 55")

+7. The second column is the Genome ID, or unique identifier for the genome found in this bin.
+It is also a link that allows you to view the bin as a genome in BV-BRC.
 ![Figure 56](./images/Picture56.png "Figure 56")

+8. Clicking on the Genome ID will open a new tab that has the information for that genome.
 ![Figure 57](./images/Picture57.png "Figure 57")

+9. Clicking on a reference genome ID takes you to its display page in BV-BRC.
+The reference genomes are always publicly available BV-BRC genomes.
 ![Figure 58](./images/Picture58.png "Figure 58")

+10. This will take you to the genome landing page for the reference genome used for the particular bin.
 ![Figure 59](./images/Picture59.png "Figure 59")

+11. The pipeline also produces a json file.
+A JSON file is a file that stores simple data structures and objects in JavaScript Object Notation (JSON) format, which is a standard data interchange format.
+It is primarily used for transmitting data between a web application and a server.
+If you want to see what it looks like, you can select the row that contains the **bins.json**, and then click the View icon in the vertical green bar to the right.
+This will open a view of the json file.
 ![Figure 60](./images/Picture60.png "Figure 60")

+12. The pipeline also produces a file on the statistics of the bacterial bins found in the **bins.stats.txt** file.
+As mentioned above, selecting the row that contains this file will highlight the vertical green bar to the right with possible downstream functions.
+To view it, click on the View icon.
+The file will appear in the view.
+It shows the data associated with the bins.
 ![Figure 61](./images/Picture61.png "Figure 61")

+13. The pipeline also produces a file on the coverage statistics of the bacterial bins.
+To view that, click on the row that contains the **coverage.stats.txt** file and then on the View icon.
+This will open the file, which shows the assembly statistics associated with the bacterial bins.
 ![Figure 62](./images/Picture62.png "Figure 62")

+14. The pipeline also produces data that could not be mapped to the selected organisms.
+The file that contains these contigs is called **unbinned.fasta**.
 ![Figure 63](./images/Picture63.png "Figure 63")

+15. The **unplaced.fasta** file includes the contigs actually the “Unmatched 12-mer contigs” that can be seen in the diagram at the top of this tutorial.
 ![Figure 64](./images/Picture64.png "Figure 64")

+16. The completed job contains contig files for each of the bins.
+Note that the file type is listed at the far right.
+These files are available for download, or for further analysis.
 ![Figure 65](./images/Picture65.png "Figure 65")

+17. The **ViralBinningReport.html** is among the files produced by the Metagenomic Binning service, but only when Viruses was included or selected under Organisms of Interest when the job was submitted.
+This is the binning report for the virus organisms found in the submitted data.
+To view this document, click on the row that contains it, and then click the View icon in the vertical green bar to the right.
 ![Figure 66](./images/Picture66.png "Figure 66")

+18. This will show the binning report.
+The top part of the page shows the input data, and the lower part shows information on the generated bins.
+Each of the columns contains specific information:
+    * **Bins**: The number of the particular viral bin.
+The table will show all the bins that were generated.
+    * **Virus ID**: This is the GenBank accession number for the reference used for this binned genome.
+    * **Taxon ID**:  This is the taxonomy ID for the reference used for this binned genome.
+    * **Genome ID**: The ID number assigned to the genome in BV-BRC that represents the bin.
+Clicking on this number takes you to the genome.
+    * **Genome Name**:  The name given to the bin.
+This is usually the species of the closest reference genome.
+    * **Length**: The number of DNA base pairs in the bin.
+    * **Completeness**: CheckV8 is used to estimates genome completeness.
+It bases this score on comparison with a large database of complete viral genomes derived from NCBI GenBank and environmental samples and reports a confidence level for the estimate.
+    * **Error**: CheckV reports a confidence level for each AAI-based estimate according to the expected relative unsigned error rate: high confidence (0–5% error), medium confidence (5–10% error) or low confidence (>10% error).
+    * **Coverage**: The average coverage for contigs in the bin.

 ![Figure 67](./images/Picture67.png "Figure 67")

+19. Clicking on the Genome ID for the binned genome will show more information.
 ![Figure 68](./images/Picture68.png "Figure 68")

+20. A new tab will open that shows the landing page for the binned genome in BV-BRC.
 ![Figure 69](./images/Picture69.png "Figure 69")